uva-engineering-decision-analysis/class_notes/Session_6.md

 2- Put into the production

 There is a raw data and preprocessing will be done on them.
-The output wil be the structed data, which is a data in terms which youcan actually use.
+The output wil be the structured data, which is a data in terms which youcan actually use.
+You use the structured data to callibrate your model.
+What it allows you to do is to get a new input data and map your prior beliefs to the posterior believs about the data.
+Then, given your posterior beliefs, the output of the optimization model will be the optimal choice.

 ![14](Picturs/pic_14.png)